How to Hire Your First Employee in California

 Before you make the hire

 Before you do anything, make a plan.
 Hiring in California is an unfamiliar process (which, unfortunately, requires a lot of paperwork), and you’ll want to make sure you understand the system, so you’re not figuring things out on the fly.

 So, get the logistics out of the way first.
 Do all your research now.
 Clear out a drawer in your file cabinet and get an organizational system in place.
 Download all the hiring forms required by California law (you’ll find them linked throughout this article) and keep them all together.

 This is also a good time to print out and post all the documents you’ll be required to display at your business.
 You can find the general workplace postings at the California Department of Industrial Relations.
 (Here’s their listing of industry-specific postings, too.
 You should check it out to see if your industry has additional requirements.)

 2. Apply for an Employer Identification Number

 You need an Employer Identification Number to file your taxes (and for other business paperwork).
-You can get one here at the IRS website.
+You can get one here by filling out this IRS form.

 3. Get ready for payroll taxes